 Following your weather check, this is the step when you make sure that you HAVE jackets, socks, and boots available.
 Locate them and line them up.
 Available does not mean in the laundry basket or “somewhere on the couch.
 “Available means NO SEARCHING REQUIRED.
 (Yes, by this definition, very few things in our house are regularly available.)
 Inventory also applies to breakfast and lunch supplies.
 Checking the night before can allow you to make a late-night run to the store OR simply adjust expectations for breakfast and lunch the next day.

-Packing Backpacks often introduces new information such as, “It’s Picture Day Tomorrow!” or “Bring an apple for the science experiment!” or “It’s been cold in our classroom, please send in a sweatshirt.”
-This is vital information which often requires a new inventory check, but better the night before, than in the morning.
+Packing backpacks often introduces new information such as, “It’s Picture Day Tomorrow!” or “Bring an apple for the science experiment!” or “It’s been cold in our classroom; please send in a sweatshirt.”
+This is vital information that often requires a new inventory check, but better the night before than in the morning.

 It is inevitable.
 Certain items travel to bedrooms for bedtime and are then difficult to locate in the morning.
 Trust me.
 A hairbrush I had located at 7:30 at night disappears due to someone’s late shower.
 Water bottles tend to migrate to bedrooms and then roll under beds just in time for the morning.
 School library books, without fail, live underneath bedspreads next to contraband flashlights.
 Find these things AGAIN after bedtime and place them where they need to be for your morning to run smoothly.